laozuli/laozuli/README.md

 ### Hello Visitor!

 I'm Sophie and this is my personal github for projects I work on in my spare time.
-I decided to make a new account so that my personal stuff was not linked to all my work repos.
 [I have a site](http://laozuli.com) (which doesn't do much at the moment so watch this space)

 **About**